mideind/BinPackage/README.md

 problem, where an optimal solution is defined as the prefix+suffix combination with (1) the fewest prefixes and (2) the longest suffix.

-If an optimal compound exists, its suffix is looked up in BÍN and used as an inflectional template for the compound. *Síamskattarkjóll* is thus resolved into the prefix *síamskattar* and the suffix *kjóll*, with the latter providing the inflection of *síamskattarkjóll* as a singular masculine noun in the nominative case.
+If an optimal compound form exists for a word, its suffix is looked up in BÍN and used as an inflectional template for the compound. *Síamskattarkjóll* is thus resolved into the prefix *síamskattar* and the suffix *kjóll*, with the latter providing the inflection of *síamskattarkjóll* as a singular masculine noun in the nominative case.

-The compounding algorithm returns the prefixes and suffixes of the optimal compound in the `stofn` and `ordmynd` fields of the returned BinMeaning og Ksnid instances, separated by hyphens `-`.
+The compounding algorithm returns the prefixes and suffixes of the optimal compound in the `stofn` and `ordmynd` fields of the returned `BinMeaning` / `Ksnid` instances, separated by hyphens `-`.
 As an example, *síamskattarkjóll* is returned as follows (note the hyphens):

 ```python